aysberna/spotifyApp/README.md

 Django
 djangorestframework

-## Mostly used libraries for Frontend
+## Mostly used libraries for frontend

 React js
 axios